Red Army Faction: Defense strategy

 The general approach by defendants and their attorneys was to highlight the political purpose and characteristics of the RAF.

 On 13 and 14 January 1976 the defendants readied their testimony (about 200 pages), in which they analyzed the role of imperialism and its fight against the revolutionary movements in the countries of the "third world".
 They also expounded the fascistization of West Germany and its role as an imperialistic state (in alliance with the U.S. over Vietnam).
 Finally they talked about the task of urban guerrillas and undertook the political responsibility for the bombing attacks.
 Finally their lawyers (following Ulrike Meinhof's proposal) requested that the accused be officially regarded as prisoners of war.

 On 4 May (five days before Meinhof's death) the four defendants demanded to be allowed to provide data about the Vietnam War.
 They claimed that because the military intervention in Vietnam by the U.S. (and, indirectly, the FRG) had violated international law, the U.S. military bases in West Germany were justifiable targets of international retaliation.
 They requested several politicians (like Richard Nixon and Helmut Schmidt) as well as some former U.S. agents (who were willing to testify) to be called as witnesses.

 Later when their requests were rejected, U.S. agents Barton Osbourne (ex-CIA, ex-member of the Phoenix Program), G. Peck (NSA), and Gary Thomas gave extensive interviews (organized by defense lawyers) on 23 June 1976 where they explained how FRG support was crucial for U.S. operations in Vietnam.
 Peck concluded that the RAF "was the response to criminal aggression of the U.S. government in Indochina and the assistance of the German government.
 The real terrorist was my government."
-Thomas presented data about the joint operations of FRG and U.S. secret services in Eastern Europe.
+Thomas presented data about the joint operations of FRG and U.S. intelligence organisations in Eastern Europe.
 He had also observed the Stammheim trial and referred to a CIA instructor teaching them how to make a murder look like a suicide.
 These statements were confirmed by the CIA case officer Philip Agee.